 - (a) Compensatory time off in lieu of holidays earned after the effective date of this Agreement shall be recorded in a separate leave category known as Holiday Leave.
-Subject to the rules governing the granting of annual leave, an employee shall be given the opportunity to exhaust such time within a year of its accrual, or prior to separation from service, whichever comes first. - (b) When December 25 and January 1 fall on Sundays and are observed as State holidays on the following Mondays, employees whose work schedule includes December 25 and/or January 1 shall observe the holiday on those dates, or if required to work, may receive additional compensation or compensatory time off in accordance with Section 7.16 of this Agreement.
-In such event, for those employees, December
+Subject to the rules governing the granting of annual leave, an employee shall be given the opportunity to exhaust such time within one year of its accrual, or prior to separation from service, whichever occurs first. - (b) Nothing in this section shall have the effect of increasing maximum vacation accruals permitted by such rules.